psychopy/psychopy/docs/source/builder/components/emotiv_record.rst

 variable CORTEX_DATA=1.
 Otherwise we recommend viewing the eeg data in EmotivPro from which it can be exported as a csv or edf file.

+If you are exporting the experiment to HTML the emotiv components will have no effect in Pavlovia.
+To import the experiment into Emotiv OMNI, export the experiment to HTML and follow the instructions in the OMNI platform.

 Getting Started
 ===============